junayednoman/junayednoman/README.md

 ### 💪Key strengths:

-💥Solid foundation: HTML, CSS, Javascript
+➡️ Solid foundation: HTML, CSS, Javascript

-👌Responsive design: I build websites that look great on any device
+➡️ Responsive design: I build websites that look great on any device

-🥷🏻Collaboration ninja: I can work seamlessly with designers & back-end devs
+➡️ Collaboration ninja: I can work seamlessly with designers & back-end devs

-✨Clean code warrior: My code is efficient, readable, and accessible
+➡️ Clean code warrior: My code is efficient, readable, and accessible

-💡Always learning: I'm eager to explore new technologies and stay ahead of the curve
+➡️ Always learning: I'm eager to explore new technologies and stay ahead of the curve

 🤝 Collaborative by nature, I bring a thoughtful and communicative approach to team projects.
 Eager to contribute my technical skills, I'm on the lookout for a dynamic role where I can grow and make meaningful contributions.